 Jessica has experience as an external examiner and external validation advisor in undergraduate programmes in the fields of children and young people and is a reviewer for SAGE and Routledge publishers and Sociological Research Online.

-Jessica teaches on a range of programmes across the School of Applied Social Sciences including:
+Jessica teaches on a range of programmes across the School of Social Sciences and Humanities including:

 Psychology/Sociology/Youth Studies/Criminology Routes: Youth Culture and Identity (Level 5) and Sociology of Health and Illness (Level 5) Early Childhood Studies: Perspectives of Childhood (Level 4), Children's Geographies (level 5), Children's Health and Wellbeing (Level 5), Politics of Childhood (Level 6) and Dissertation Supervisor (Level 6) MA Childhood and Youth: Embodied Childhoods (Level 7) Children, Young People and Policy: Ethical Research with Children and Young People (Level 5) and Dissertation Supervisor (Level 6).